 - Eat lightly at night.
 Eat your evening meal at least two hours before bedtime.
-Keep it light and low in fat and spices.
+Keep it light and low in saturated fat and spices.
 And stay away from alcohol and cigarettes — they both disrupt sleep.

 - Go to bed at the same time each night.